gabetucker2/QuantFinanceCompetition/README.md

 ## 🧠 [**FeatureImportanceAnalysis**](SubmittedScripts/FeatureImportanceAnalysis): Hypothesis Testing & Parameter Diagnostics

+## Intro

-- This code was used to perform feature importance analysis—a process for analyzing stock-related features' (i.e., parameters') predictive power for other causally-connected features.
-There are two feature importance analysis algorithms we used: SelectKBest and RandomForest.
+This code was used to perform feature importance analysis—a process for analyzing stock-related features' (i.e., parameters') predictive power for other causally-connected features.
+There were 5 features we included per dataset in our analysis:

+* `Yesterday's closing price` (DAAdjCloseToday) *(in retrospect should have been better named)*
+* `Today's closing price` (DACloseToday)
+* `Today's highest price` (DAHighToday)
+* `Today's lowest price` (DALowToday)
+* `Today's trading volume` (DAVolumeToday)

+We also only performed feature importance analysis on DAL stock feature importance because we were tasked with trading in Delta Airlines stocks, not crude oil stocks.
+So by performing feature importance on DAL features, we analyze how those features are affected by A) other available DAL features and B) available CL features.

+It is also worth noting we originally attempted to create a modular framework for various feature importance analysis algorithms (available in our project code), but dropped this due to time constraints.

 ### SelectKBest

-SelectKBest ranks features by their individual linear relationship with the target variable, using an F-statistic derived from univariate linear regression.
+SelectKBest is the algorithm we initially decided on to perform feature importance analysis.
+The algorithm ranks features by their individual linear relationship with the target variable, using an F-statistic derived from univariate linear regression.

 We used SelectKBest to quickly identify features with the strongest direct signal, without accounting for interactions or redundancy.